partcoffee/partcoffee.github.io/sketchbook-3.md

 <img src="../img/sketchbook/img_01.png" alt="Exploring typography" class="transparent big">

 Typography is probably the most important part of our cover page.
-We are looking for a elegant and bold font, but we should keep our options open.
+We are looking for an elegant and bold font, but we should keep our options open.
 I chose <a href="http://www.google.com/fonts/specimen/Montserrat" target="_blank">Montserrat</a> based on our buzzwords and typographic brainstorm.
 Montserrat is the top right sans-serif font above by the way.

 * Sans-serif
 * Uppercase